chickensoft-games/GoDotNet/README.md

   // As long as there's a node which implements IProvider<MyObject> above us,
   // we will alway be able to access this object.
 Under the hood, this creates
-  // a dependency utility object which is stored in the Deps property above. private MyObject _object => this.DependOn<MyObject>();
+  // a dependency utility object which is stored in the Deps property above.
+  [Dependency]
+  private MyObject _object => this.DependOn<MyObject>();

   public override void _Ready() {
-    // If we need to access a dependency here that isn't technically initialized
+    // Required.
+This allows the dependency system to call Loaded() when all
+    // of the dependencies this node depends on have been created by their
+    // respective providers.
+    this.Depend();

+    // _object might actually be null here if the parent provider doesn't create
+    // it in its constructor.
+Since many providers won't be creating
-    // until the parent's _Ready() method (which happens *after* the children
+    // dependencies until their _Ready() is invoked, which happens *after*
-    // are ready), we can use GoDotNet's scheduler to run a function on the
-    // next frame, similar to how call_deferred works.
+    // child node, we shouldn't reference dependencies in dependent nodes'
+    // _Ready() methods.
+  }

+  public void Loaded() {
+    // This method is called by the dependency system when all of the provided
+    // values we depend on have been finalized by their providers!
     //
-    // The provider example above is a demonstration of this use case. this.Autoload<Scheduler>().NextFrame(
-      () => {
-        // Object will not be null here, since this will run on the next frame
+    // For this method to be called, you must:
+    //  1) Call `OnProvided?.Invoke(this)` in the providers.
+    //  2) Call `this.Depend()` in the _Ready method of your dependent.
+    //
-        // after the parent nodes are guaranteed to have initialized.
+    // _object is guaranteed to be initialized here!
     _object.DoSomething();
   }
-    )
 }
-}
 ```

+All dependencies must be annotated with the `[Dependency]` attribute.

 If you request a dependency from a node and the correct provider is implemented on any of the ancestor nodes, the autoloads will be searched for the correct provider.
 If one exists, it will be used instead.